Raid on Rochefort

-The Raid on Rochefort (or Descent on Rochefort) was a British amphibious attempt to capture the French Atlantic port of Rochefort in September 1757 during the Seven Years' War.
+The raid on Rochefort (also known as the descent on Rochefort) was a failed British amphibious assault which attempted to capture the French port of Rochefort in September 1757 during the Seven Years' War.
 The raid pioneered a new tactic of "descents" on the French coast, championed by William Pitt who had taken office a few months earlier.
 After a number of delays the expedition reached the French coast, capturing the offshore island of Île d'Aix.
-With the army commander Sir John Mordaunt refusing to attempt a landing, the force sailed for home.
+With the army commander Sir John Mordaunt refusing to attempt a landing, the British force sailed for home.
 The raid ended in failure, but it was followed by several similar operations in the subsequent years.

 Background

 Britain had begun the Seven Years' War badly, losing several battles to the French in North America, as well as seeing their major Mediterranean naval base of Menorca captured by a French force while Britain's ally Hanover was faced with a French invasion.
 In the wake of these losses, a new government including William Pitt came to office in July 1757.

 Pitt wanted a bold stroke that would force the French to detach large numbers of troops, planned to be used in their invasion of Germany, to protect the French coast against further raids.
 He also hoped to satisfy the public who clamoured for such a campaign.
 An urgent demand for such an expedition came from Britain's only major ally Frederick the Great who saw it as vital to relieve pressure from an anticipated French offensive against Prussia.
 Frederick had suggested attacks on the French coast in the hope that it would provide immediate relief to both his own armies and the Hanoverian Army of Observation under the Duke of Cumberland.

 The target which was selected was the port of Rochefort which had been highlighted by a British engineer Captain Robert Clerk as being particularly ill-fortified and vulnerable to a surprise British attack.
 Pitt sought approval of the expedition from George II and the Duke of Newcastle both of whom gave their assent to the concept of a large raid on the town, although both had doubts about the practicality of the scheme.
 As the situation in Hanover deteriorated both later pleaded for the expedition to be diverted to the German port of Stade where they could support retreating Hanoverian forces, but Pitt refused to switch the destination of the force.